preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 .. image:: page-rollup-settings-display-border.png

-The following lists all available display settings, with a note stating when a certain setting is available.
+The following lists all available display settings (shown in different order for different displays).

-+ **Title (list)**: Select the property that contains the title for the item to display.
-Available for "Single Item" only.
-+ **Description**: Select the property that contains the description for the item(s) to display.
-Available for "Single Item" only.
-+ **Image**: Select the property that contains the image for the item(s) to display.
-+ **Date**: Select the property that contains the date for the item(s) to display.
-+ **Overlay**: If an overlay text should be shown on the image(s), add the text here.
-Available for "Roller" only.
-+ **Show Likes/Comments**: If the number of likes and comments should be displayed for the item, select this option.
-+ **Show Rating**: If the rating for the page(s) displayed should be shown, select this option.
-Available for "Listing With Image" only.
++ **Autoplay**: If the roller should roll automatically, select this option.
+Available for "Dynamic Roller" only.
-+ **Article Date**: Select the property that contains the article date for the item(s) to display.
-Available for "Single Item" only.
-+ **Image x and y**: Select the image format here.
-Available for "Single Item" only.
-+ **Open page as a dialog**: If the page should be opened in a dialog instead for in a page (new or current), select this option.
-+ **Summary**: Select the property that contains the page summary for the item to display.
 + **Content**: Select the property that contains the page content for the item to display.
 Available for dialog display only.
 + **Content Image**: Select image to display, if any.
 Available for dialog display only.
-+ **Title (field)**: If a title should be shown for the block, add it in this field.
-If no variation exists for the page, you can set the title in the languages active in the tenant.
-If variations exists, only one title can be set.
-In that case, titles in other languages are set in the variations.
-+ **No result text**: Enter the text that will be shown if no page can be displayed.
++ **Create button for page collection**: When you have selected "Show create button", this optipon is shown.
+Use it to select in which page collection the new page will be created.
++ **Date**: Select the property that contains the date for the item(s) to display.
 + **Hide block when not data**: Select this option if the block should be hidden when there's nothing to display.
-+ **Trim duplicates**: If more than one Page Rollup block is added to a page, this option can be used to handle duplicates between the blocks.
-When the option is selected, you can enter a number indicating the priority for duplicates, for this block.
-If you set "1" for a block it means this block has priority showing a post that would have been a duplicate.
-+ **Paging**: Select paging here; "No paging", "Classic" or "Scroll".
++ **Hide Read News**: If this list displays news, select this option to hide all news pages the logged in user has read.
++ **Image**: Select the property that contains the image for the item(s) to display.
++ **Image x and y**: Select the image format here.
+Available for "Single Item" only.
 + **Item limit**: To limit the number of items being displayed, add a fixed number here.
 Note that if combined with "No paging", the number of items you enter here are the only items users can access from the list.
-+ **Sort by**: Choose what the list should be sorted by, and then select ascending or descending.
-+ **Show create button**: To make it possible for editors to create a new page from here, select this option to add a button to the block heading, and type the name for the button.
-+ **Create button for page collection**: When you have selected "Show create button", this optipon is shown.
-Use it to select in which page collection the new page will be created.
-+ **Show link**: You can add a link button at the bottom of the list.
-The first page collection is default, but you can link to any target.
 + **Link label**: Add the text to be shown for the link here.
 Available only if "Show link" is selected.
 + **Link url**: Add the url to open when a user clicks the link.
 Available only if "Show link" is selected.
++ **Loop**: Available for "Dynamic Roller" only.
+(A description will be added soon.)
++ **No result text**: Enter the text that will be shown if no page can be displayed.
++ **Number of slides to display**: Select number of slides, 1-12.
+Available for "Dynamic Roller" only.
 + **Open link in new tab**: If the link should be opened in a new tab (as opposed to in current window or dialog), select this option.
 Available only if "Show link" is selected.
-+ **Hide Read News**: If this list displays news, select this option to hide all news pages the logged in user has read.
++ **Open page as a dialog**: If the page should be opened in a dialog instead for in a page (new or current), select this option.
++ **Overlay**: If an overlay text should be shown on the image(s), add the text here.
+Available for "Roller" only.
++ **Paging**: Select paging here; "No paging", "Classic" or "Scroll".
++ **Show create button**: To make it possible for editors to create a new page from here, select this option to add a button to the block heading, and type the name for the button.
++ **Show Likes/Comments**: If the number of likes and comments should be displayed for the item, select this option.
++ **Show link**: You can add a link button at the bottom of the list.
+The first page collection is default, but you can link to any target.
++ **Show Navigation**: If navigation icons for the users to use for rolling should be shown, select this option.
+Available for "Dynamic Roller" only.
++ **Show Paging**: Available for "Dynamic Roller" only.
+(A description will be added soon.)
++ **Show Rating**: If the rating for the page(s) displayed should be shown, select this option.
+Available for "Listing With Image" only.
++ **Slider Type**: Select Horisontal slider or Vertical slider.
+Available for "Dynamic Roller" only.
++ **Slider Size**: Select the size of the slider here: Small, Medium, Large or Extra large.
+Available for "Dynamic Roller" only.
++ **Sort by**: Choose what the list should be sorted by, and then select ascending or descending.
++ **Summary**: Select the property that contains the page summary for the item to display.
++ **Title**: If a title should be shown for the block, add it in this field.
+If no variation exists for the page, you can set the title in the languages active in the tenant.
+If variations exists, only one title can be set.
+In that case, titles in other languages are set in the variations.
+++ **Trim duplicates**: If more than one Page Rollup block is added to a page, this option can be used to handle duplicates between the blocks.
+When the option is selected, you can enter a number indicating the priority for duplicates, for this block.
+If you set "1" for a block it means this block has priority showing a post that would have been a duplicate.

-+ **Padding**: Add some padding between the list and the block border, if needed.
+ **Padding**: Add some padding between the list and the block border, if needed.

 **Note!** For "List View" you also have to add at least one column, for the display to work.
 Here's an example with two columns added: